webstorm-tech/workflows/dotnet/README.md

     # Required: no
     runner: ''

+  secrets:
-  # This is required as the workflow needs access to the `CODECOV_TOKEN` secret
+    # This is required as the workflow needs access to the token for Codecov
     # Which is needed to publish code coverate results to Codecov
-  secrets:
     CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }}

+    # This is optional secret which contains all of the private NuGet soruces
+    # That need to be added to the runner so the dotnet restore is successful
+    NUGET_REGISTRIES_JSON: ${{ secrets.NUGET_REGISTRIES_JSON }}
 ```

 ## Verify Code Style Workflow